yay135/GTEx_NNLS_Deep_Learning/readme.md

 ### 2.6 Example tasks

 #### 2.6.1 cd into your data folder:
+The test folder already contains some test csv files, you can use these data to test the build or you can create your own data folder.
 Let's assume your task ready csv files are gathered in folder "test".
 ``cd test``